ben-zen/sammamish-router/README.md

 - Re-order the host keys to put `ed25519` first
 - Uncomment the `PubkeyAuthentication yes` line to enable use of keys for auth
 - Ensure that `~/.ssh` and files under it are only writeable by the user!
+- After adding your public key from at least one machine, disable passwords for ssh for better security against drive-by attempts.

-dnsmasq is already installed, but needs to be set up
+dnsmasq is already installed, but needs to be set up.